-Knowing how to calculate labor cost is essential if you want to run a profitable operation, since labor is by far the largest expense most businesses face.
-Specific costs vary by industry, but in most fields, it accounts for around 60% of total expenses.
-In March 2020, the average non-government worker cost employers $37.73 per hour worked.
-For government workers, that number jumps to $52.45 per hour.
+Knowing how to calculate labor cost is essential if you want to run a profitable operation since labor is by far the largest expense most businesses face.
+Specific costs vary by industry, but it accounts for as much as 70% of total expenses in some fields.
+As of the latest BLS data, the average non-government worker costs employers $40.23 per hour worked.
+For government workers, that number jumps to $57.60 per hour.

 If you do not have a reliable labor cost formula, there is no way of knowing how much each additional employee actually costs your organization.
-Without this intel, it is impossible to accurately project your current and future hiring capabilities.
-You cannot properly price your goods or services if you do not know the cost of the labor associated with producing them.
+Without this intel, it is impossible to project your current and future hiring capabilities accurately.
+You cannot properly price your goods or services if you do not know the labor cost associated with producing them.

-While calculating labor costs may seem straightforward, many businesses take an approach that is too narrow, merely accounting for the cost of employee wages.
-This is part of the labor cost formula, but your true labor cost includes the full range of expenses associated with attracting, onboarding, training and retaining your employees.
-This also includes payroll taxes, benefits packages, and the other expenses associated with employees like space and equipment.
+While calculating labor cost may seem straightforward, many businesses take an approach that is too narrow, merely accounting for the cost of employee wages.
+This is part of the labor cost formula, but your true labor cost includes the full range of expenses associated with attracting, onboarding, training, and retaining your employees.
+This also includes payroll taxes, benefits packages, and other expenses associated with employees, like space and equipment.

-Here, we will talk more about the importance of knowing how to calculate labor cost thoroughly and accurately and give you a reliable breakdown of every expense you should factor.
+Here, we will discuss the importance of calculating labor costs thoroughly and accurately and give you a reliable breakdown of every expense you should factor in.

 Why Calculate Labor Cost?